Welcome to our blog

-- What risks and opportunities will characterise the digital future?
+- What risks and opportunities shape children’s digital lives now and in the future?

-We need a dialogue and exchange between the public and social science worlds.
+We are keen to sustain an evidence-based dialogue between the public and social science.
 The public – especially, but not only, parents – face many challenges in relation to children’s changing digital lives.
-Some of these are in the here-and-now (e.g. should children have their own tablet computer?
-Are they really learning anything from playing computer games?).
-Some are more future-oriented (will coding help them get a good job?
-Are we losing our privacy in an age of digital surveillance?).
+Some of these are in the here-and-now (e.g. should children have their own tablet computer?).
+Some are more future-oriented (will coding help them get a good job?).
 We reflect on such topical questions and debates under ‘In the news‘.

-At present, we are conducting interviews and observations with a wide range of parents and children.
+We have been conducting our own interviews, observations and survey with a wide range of parents and children.
 Some have ‘voted with their feet’, joining digital media or coding clubs.
 Some prefer to keep digital media for their personal leisure time.
 Some have special needs and hope that technology will help them connect better with the wider world.
-Some are just worried about the influx of fast-changing digital tools and don’t know what to think.
-We’ll keep you up to date with our fieldwork and reports in ‘Our publications‘.
+We’ll keep you up to date with our findings under ‘Our publications‘.

-But since things are changing everywhere in different ways, we invite other researchers from the UK and across the globe to add their own experiences, observations and expertise in ‘Research shows…‘.
+Since things are changing everywhere in different ways, we regularly invite other researchers from across the globe to add their own experiences, observations and expertise in ‘Research shows…‘.
 It’s often hard to see how our lives could be other than what they are.
 We really hope that collating accounts of diverse ways of living with ‘the digital’ will provoke you to think afresh about what we currently take for granted.